IAMconsortium/nomenclature/README.md

 ## Overview

 The **nomenclature** package facilitates validation and processing of scenario data.
-It allows to manage definitions and "templates" for model comparison projects and scenario analysis studies using the data format developed by the [Integrated Assessment Modeling Consortium (IAMC)](https://www.iamconsortium.org).
+It allows to manage definitions of data structures for model comparison projects and scenario analysis studies using the data format developed by the [Integrated Assessment Modeling Consortium (IAMC)](https://www.iamconsortium.org).

-A project template consists of "codelists" and mappings.
+A data structure definition consists of one or several "codelists".
 A codelist is a list allowed values (or "codes") for dimensions of IAMC-format data, typically *regions* and *variables*.
-Each code can have additional attributes: for example, a "variable" has to have an expected unit and usually has a definition.
+Each code can have additional attributes: for example, a "variable" has to have an expected unit and usually has a description.
 Read the [SDMX Guidelines](https://sdmx.org/?page_id=4345) for more information on the concept of codelists.